Child soldiers in Sri Lanka: 2007

+Concerns about the accuracy of UNICEF’s database

+N. Malathy, the former Secretary of NESoHR raised concerns about the accuracy of UNICEF’s database and criticized UNICEF’s documentation of alleged child recruitment by the LTTE during the Sri Lankan Civil War, arguing that children associated with the LTTE for non-military purposes were wrongly classified as child soldiers and citing multiple cases in her book: Fleeting Moment in My Country: The Last Years of the LTTE De-Facto State.

+Malathy details cases where UNICEF miscategorized civilians as LTTE child soldiers: a 7-year-old tsunami orphan placed in protective care by the LTTE; a 9-year-old girl with intellectual disabilities sheltered from domestic abuse, which UNICEF later corrected its error for; and a 17-year-old truck driver killed by a mine, whose auxiliary membership was only a formality to secure financial support for his family.

+In 2007, the Associated Press reported UNICEF claims that the LTTE recruited many child soldiers in Batticaloa in a month.
+However, Malathy, who at the time received and handled all UNICEF-related child recruitment reports, stated that she received almost none from Batticaloa.
+Malathy also criticized a late-2007 article published by UNICEF New Zealand in the New Zealand Herald, which she argued did not reflect actual developments that happened on the ground at the time.
+When she raised the issue with UNICEF, the organisation sought to distance itself from the piece, saying each national UNICEF office operates independently and focuses primarily on fundraising.

 TMVP paramilitary recruitment and state involvement

 Since the defection of the LTTE Eastern Commander Karuna to the Government of Sri Lanka in 2004, his pro-government paramilitary group TMVP, known as the Karuna Group, was held responsible for the abduction of children according to UNICEF and Human Rights Watch.
 Allan Rock, who is a special advisor to the UN Special Rapporteur for Children and Armed Conflict Dr. Radhika Coomaraswamy, alleged that paramilitary forces had forcibly rounded up young Tamil children to fight with Col Karuna's group.
 Colonel Karuna, while categorically denying any involvement in abducting children, alleged that Rock was an LTTE sympathizer.
 Civilians have also complained that the TMVP is continuing to abduct children, including some in their early teens, for use as soldiers.
 Allan Rock vowed that he had "credible evidence" for the accusations.
 The government of Sri Lanka and the Government newspaper Daily News asked Rock to produce substantive proof that Sri Lankan soldiers collaborated in child soldier recruitment.
 A 2008 report by the United Nations stated that TMVP continued to recruit children.
 The UN further noted that children have been abducted in places like Internally Displaced Persons (IDP) camps in Sri Lanka.